What is a Medical Transcriptionist?

 Medical transcriptionists listen to voice recordings that physicians and other healthcare professionals make and convert them into written reports.

-They may also review and edit medical documents created using speech recognition technology.
+They may also review and edit medical documents created using speech recognition or other technology.

 Transcriptionists interpret medical terminology and abbreviations in preparing patients’ medical histories, discharge summaries, and other documents.